NachoColl/dotnet-cf4dotnet/README.md

 ### Cloudformation4dotNET 'dotnet new' templates

-I recommend that you install the available [tool templates](https://github.com/NachoColl/dotnet-cf4dotnet-templates),
+To check how the tool works, I recommend that you install the available ['dotnet new' templates](https://github.com/NachoColl/dotnet-cf4dotnet-templates),

 ```
 dotnet new -i NachoColl.Cloudformation4dotNET.Templates